lopezrunco/basic-home-lab/readme.md

 Now, in the Powershell console, type `.\Sysmon64.exe -i .\sysmonconfig.xml` and press **Enter** to install Sysmon.

-To check if Sysmon is installed, open **Windows Event Viewer** and navigate to:
+To check if Sysmon is installed, open the **Event Viewer** and navigate to:
-**Applications and Services Logs > Microsoft > Windows**.

-You should see a **Sysmon** folder with an **Operational** log inside.
+**Applications and Services Logs > Microsoft > Windows** and you should see a **Sysmon** folder with an **Operational** log inside.
 Click on it, and you'll see detailed telemetry about the system that can assist with monitoring and analysis.

 ![](./assets/sysmon-telemetry.png)